-On this page, we would like to present some AJAX-ZOOM modules/integrations for diverse e-commerce and CMS systems.
-The listing is updated as soon as the new module is released.
-Click on the "Details & Download" button to view information about the modules in detail.
-At the bottom, you can find a brief explanation or suggestion of how to put AJAX-ZOOM into your shop, for which we do not have a module yet.
+At the bottom of this page, you can find a brief explanation or suggestion on how to integrate AJAX-ZOOM into your shop, for which we do not have a module yet.
 It is a simplistic way without backend integration.

 All AJAX-ZOOM modules for e-commerce systems have similar backend and frontend functionalities.
 However, they are not always identical.
 For example, the plugin for WooCommerce features uploading images for product variants.
 Natively, that functionality is missing without installing additional plugins.
 The plugin for Shopware has an import script for batch-importing a stuck of 360 views for different products and then automatically create AJAX-ZOOM cache for them.

 The logotypes below are only for illustration purposes.
 AJAX-ZOOM is not affiliated or in partnership with any of the e-commerce software companies represented below.
 The AJAX-ZOOM modules (extensions or plugins) are not official extensions of these companies.

 Magento exists since the year 2007, and it was one of the first e-commerce systems of an enterprise-class.
 Besides, there was always a free community version.
 Rumors claim that a Ukrainian freelancer has developed the core of the system within few weeks for small money.
 The company has been acquired by eBay 2010 / 2011 for no apparent reason and then sold it in the year 2016.
 In the year 2018, Adobe Corporation took over Magento Commerce.